Put the WE in 2023 -- Donate to our Annual Fund!

 Phone: (216) 464-7600

-This tool kit provides an overview of mental health services available for individuals with ASD as well as professional roles and forms of therapies.
+This tool kit provides an overview of mental health services available for autistic individuals as well as professional roles and forms of therapies.

 Many people experience mental health disorders, including those with Autism Spectrum Disorder (ASD).
 It is important to get help for yourself or a loved one who is struggling, regardless of any feelings of guilt or shame about seeking treatment.
 This tool kit provides an overview of mental health services as well as professional roles and forms of therapies.
-The questions and answers in this tool kit were prepared with assistance from Thomas Scheidemantel, MD, University Hospitals; Haley Dunn MA, LPC, Milestones Autism Resources; and Helena Farkas, LISW-S, Milestones Autism Resources.
+The questions and answers in this tool kit were prepared with assistance from Thomas Scheidemantel, MD, University Hospitals; Haley Dunn MA, LPC, and Helena Farkas, LISW-S.

 The views expressed in this publication are those of the authors, and may not reflect the official position of Milestones Autism Resources.
 The publication is designed to provide guidance concerning the subject matter covered.
 It is published with the understanding that Milestones Autism Resources is not engaged in the rendering of legal, medical, or professional services.
 If legal, medical, or other expert advice or assistance is required, the services of a competent professional should be sought.

 There is often overlap between ASD and mental health disorders.
 Professional evaluation is required to determine the correct diagnosis and treatment approach.
-Listed below are some of the common reasons people with ASD might see a mental health provider:
+Listed below are some of the common reasons autistic people might see a mental health provider:

 A person should seek help when behaviors and emotions are impacting ability to function across settings, such as, at school, home or work.